EN

 The contractor requested to submit a survey report in a case about a floor which was partly constructed by the subcontractor.
 The owner sued the contractor at the Court of Arbitration because the floor had defects.

 In the District Court, the contractor requested to submit the survey report from the arbitration case.
-The contractor emphasized that the survey report concerned the floor which the subcontractor had constructed and that the floor had not changed since the arbitration case.
+The contractor emphasized that the survey report concerned the floor that the subcontractor had constructed and that the floor had not changed since the arbitration case.

 The subcontractor was of the opinion that a new survey report had to be made because he was not a party to the arbitration case and because the survey report had not been drafted until after the case at the District Court had been filed.